ars-codelab/clinic-booking-agent/README.md

 This project automates the process of booking a medical appointment at a specified clinic using an AI agent powered by the [`browser-use`](https://github.com/browser-use/browser-use) framework and Google's Gemini model via LangChain.

+# Problem We are trying to Solve
+Every parent knows that sinking feeling when your child wakes up sick.
+But in Japan, the real stress begins when you try to book a clinic appointment.
+Here's the reality: Most pediatric clinics open their online booking systems at 5-6 AM for same-day visits.
+Within 5 minutes, all morning slots are gone as working parents compete for appointments that let them get to the clinic, drop kids at daycare, and make it to work.
+What if you could automate this step and reduce the stress of waking up early in the morning.
+Traditional automation would require reverse-engineering each clinic's website, mapping every clickable element, and constantly updating code when sites change.
+Too brittle, too time-intensive.
+But what if we could describe our goal in plain English and let AI figure out the rest?
+Enter Browser-use - an open-source tool that connects LLMs directly to browsers.
+Instead of coding specific workflows, you simply tell the agent what you want to accomplish.
+The AI understands your intent, navigates the website, and completes the task autonomously.
+We will use this to solve our problem.

 ## ✨ Features

 - Automates browser actions (login, form filling, selection, submission)